asindel/SliTraNet/README.md

 This is the source code to the conference article "SliTraNet: Automatic Detection of Slide Transitions in Lecture Videos using Convolutional Neural Networks" accepted at OAGM Workshop 2021.

+If you use the code, please cite our paper (link will be added soon).

 ## Requirements

 Install the requirements using pip or conda (python 3):